AEOInsuranceAI SearchLocal Business

 How long before content appears in AI recommendations?

 New content typically appears within 2-4 weeks.
-Insurance is more competitive than some local categories because NerdWallet, Bankrate, and Insure.com hold strong positions.
+Insurance is more competitive than some local categories because editorial aggregators hold strong positions.
+As of mid-2026, "cheapest [line] in [state]" results are led by ValuePenguin, The Zebra, Insurify, U.S. News, CNBC Select, NerdWallet, and Bankrate (Insure.com has diminished).
 Building enough depth to displace them for local queries takes 60-90 days.

 Which AI engine matters most?

 ChatGPT processes the most insurance queries.
 Gemini pulls from GBP for local agency queries.
-Perplexity favors editorial sources (NerdWallet, Bankrate).
-For comprehensive visibility, optimize for ChatGPT and Gemini.
-Reddit presence captures Grok users.
+Perplexity favors editorial sources (NerdWallet, Bankrate, ValuePenguin, The Zebra) and, as of mid-2026, cites Reddit heavily, so community presence helps you show up there.
+For comprehensive visibility, optimize for ChatGPT and Gemini first, then build the Reddit and directory presence that feeds Perplexity, Google AI Overviews, and Grok.

 Related Resources